CodySchaaf/cs-option/README.md

 #### `fromNullable<T>(possiblyUndefinedOrNullValue: T | undefined): Option<T>`

 Used to create an option out of any value, even possibly null values.
-Use full when calling an untrusted api like array.pop since it could return a value or undefined.
+Useful when calling an untrusted api like array.pop since it could return a value or undefined.

 ```js